BioInfoAPS/BioInfoAPS.github.io/_episodes/01-unix.md

 The `$` prompt shows that the bash shell is ready to accept bash commands.
 Before learning some basic commands, there are a few recommendations regarding UNIX systems.

-- The ternminal syntax hates spaces between names.
+- The terminal syntax hates spaces between names.
 For long or complex names, use connectors such “_" or ‘-’ instead of spaces.
 - Uppercase is different from lowercase.
 ‘R’ is not the same as ‘r’ in commands, paths and arguments.